 After the death of her husband, Jack, in 1985, Frances moved to the Leisure Lodges, where she lived a very active and happy life until 2019.
 The remainder of her time, she lived at Eastridge.

 Frances attended the Methodist Church and was a founding member of the United Methodist Women.
 She was a member of the Eastern Star while it existed in Centralia.
 She was a member of the Armstrong Moyer American Legion Auxillary.

 Frances is survived by her daughter, Jacque (Dave) Lierz of Fulshear, Texas, and their three daughters, Phil’s two daughters, eight great grandchildren, and her nieces and nephews.
 She was preceded in death by her husband, Jack, her son, Phil, three brothers and three sisters, and many dear friends.
 Frances will always be remembered for her love of education and music, her generosity, her quick wit, amazing memory and zest for life.

-A Memorial service will be held at a later time and date.
+A Memorial service will be held Saturday, June 5, 2021 at 1:30 pm at the West Centralia Community Church.
 Memorial contributions can be made to Centralia Community Church or Eastridge Nursing Home, sent in care of Popkess Memorial Chapel, 814 Castle Street, Seneca, Kansas 66538.